deathworlders/online/content/books/deathworlders/chapter-31-touching-down.md

 “...My lunch?”

-“*This?!*” Adam snatched it out of his hand and inspected it. “...Bro, this is one slice of white bread, folded over with…” he opened it and peered inside. “...margarine, tuna paste and three Doritos.”
+*“This?!”* Adam snatched it out of his hand and inspected it. “...Bro, this is one slice of white bread, folded over with…” he opened it and peered inside. “...margarine, tuna paste and three Doritos.”
 He brandished it accusingly.
 “The fuck?”

 Aware that the other guys in the room were nudging each other and grinning, Jack gritted his teeth and, with his ears going pink, he held his ground.
 “That’s my favourite sandwich!”